-Emphasis on the fundamental principles and practices of basic life support including patient assessment and recognition of manifestations of illnesses and injuries; implementation of emergency care and procedures including airway management, cardiopulmonary resuscitation, control of hemorrhage and shock.
+Emphasis on the fundamental principles and practices of basic life support including patient assessment and recognition of manifestations of illnesses and injuries; implementation of emergency care and procedures including airway management, cardio-pulmonary resuscitation, control of hemorrhage and shock.
 Prerequisite: Advanced First Aid.
-(By challenge exam.)
+(College credit available by challenge exam.)

-157 Basic Practice 5 s.h.
+157 Basic Practice in EMT 5 s.h.

 Continuation of the development and application of knowledge and skills of basic life support in diverse medical and environmental emergencies, including emergency childbirth, burns, drug overdose and multiple-trauma situations.
 Prerequisite: EMT 156.
-(By challenge exam.
+(College credit available by challenge exam.)

-278 Specialized Practice 6 s.h.
+278 Specialized Practice 6 s.h. in EMT

-Focuses onthe physiological disturbances resulting from trauma and illness; principles and practice of pre-hospital advanced life support; promotion of physical assessment skills including chest and heart auscultations; immediate pre-hospital intervention including administration of drugs and endotracheal intubation.
-Prerequisites: EMT 156, 157; Ort 101; BIO 243, 244.
-(Available through academic year 1984-85; thereafter by challenge exam.)
+Focuses on the physiological disturbances resulting from trauma and illness; principles and practice of pre-hospital advanced life support; promotion of physical assessment skills including chest and heart auscultations; immediate prehospital intervention including administration of drugs and endotracheal intubation.
+Prerequisites: EMT 156, 157; BIO 243, 244.
+(College credit available by challenge exam.)